-The Preliminary and HSC courses have, as their organisational focuses, themes and associated topics.
-Students' skills in, and knowledge of, German will be developed through tasks which engage with a range of texts and text types, reflective of the prescribed topics.
-Students will also gain an insight into the culture and language of German-speaking communities through the study of authentic texts.
+The Preliminary and HSC courses have spoken and written prescribed themes and related topics as their organisational focuses.
+Students' knowledge of German will be developed through communicative tasks related to prescribed topics.
+Students will also gain insight into the language and culture of German-speaking communities through the study of authentic texts.